Incorporating Encoding into Quantum System Design: Spin Chains

 \section{Spin Chains}

 Consider a system Hamiltonian

 in which $Z_n$ specifies a Pauli-$Z$ matrix applied to qubit $n$, and $\identity$ elsewhere.
 This describes a coupled chain of length $N$ with tunable coupling strengths $J_n$ and magnetic fields $B_n$.
-We will generally choose to set $B_n=0$ for simplicity.
-We group the $N$ qubits into three distinct sets, $\Lambda_\text{in}$, $\Lambda_\text{bulk}$ and $\Lambda_\text{out}$.
-Couplings between two qubits that are both in $\Lambda_\text{bulk}$ are assumed to be equal, and taken to be 1 without loss of generality, while we retain the ability to choose all the others.
+We limit ourselves to the field-free case of $B_n=0$ for simplicity.
+The $N$ qubits can be grouped into three distinct sets, $\Lambda_\text{in}$, $\Lambda_\text{bulk}$ and $\Lambda_\text{out}$, as depicted in \cref{fig:schematic}(b).
+Couplings between two qubits that are both in $\Lambda_\text{bulk}$ are assumed to be equal, and taken to be 1 without loss of generality.
+This is the Hamiltonian that we have been given and have no choice over.
+We retain the ability to choose the couplings on the extensions that we add to either end of the chain.
 We also take $\hbar=1$ so that all energies, transfer times etc.\ are dimensionless.

-The Hamiltonian $H$ decomposes into a set of subspaces characterised by the number of $\ket{1}$s in the basis elements.
-We focus primarily on the single-excitation subspace, spanned by states
+The Hamiltonian $H$ decomposes into subspaces characterised by the number of $\ket{1}$s in the basis elements.
+We focus on the single-excitation subspace, spanned by

 Within this subspace, we introduce the projectors onto the three different regions.
 For example,